One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 It is very near time to ditch Google, to say nothing of the other technology giants.
 They're not content to stay in their lane and make good products, now they want to EVANGELIZE.
 If I want evangelism, I go to church.

-Code of Conduct is a Symptom (Score:4, Interesting)
+Code of Conduct is a Symptom (Score:5, Interesting)

 The code of conduct doesn't just land from Mars.
 It's the result of various people in the team agitating for change.
 The CoC might well be being promoted to give people who have a political agenda, not a coding agenda, the opportunity to gain more control.